Newport Market Mural-a Tribute to the Spirit of Bend

 “We wanted to bring a little joy to our corner of the world, and to give people a reason to smile,” Johnson said.
 “We gave her a broad canvas, literally and figuratively, to use her talents to help us celebrate all the things we love about Bend.”

 The artwork includes several of the breweries in town, Pilot Butte, some of our parks, our beloved ski area Mt.
-Bachelor, Tumalo Falls, the historic Tower Theatre, Les Schwab Amphitheater and more.
+Bachelor, Tumalo Falls, the historic Tower Theatre, Hayden Homes Amphitheater and more.

 “I believe tourists and people from out of town can come here and get a real good lay of the land,” Smallenberg said.
 “It’s like a real, living map of Bend and one can come here and open their horizons on where to look and go explore in Bend.”